📋 Schema Markup for AI Overviews: Research-Backed Implementation

 As search evolves toward AI-first experiences, schema markup AI Overviews optimization becomes increasingly valuable because it:

-- Creates a reusable semantic data layer that works across all AI platforms—not just Google
+- Creates a reusable semantic data layer that works across all AI platforms—not just Google with your schema markup for AI Overviews

 - Prepares content for voice search where structured information is critical